mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 device, the PISP, and the DFSP.

-To make this work, we simply need to provide a way for a member on the network to remove the Consent resourse and notify the other parties about the removal.
+To make this work, we simply need to provide a way for a member on the network to remove the Consent resource and notify the other parties about the removal.

-There are 2 scenarios we need to cater for with a **DELETE /consents/{ID}** request:
+There are 2 scenarios we need to cater for with a **DELETE /consents/**_{ID}_ request:
 1. A DFSP-hosted Auth Service, where no details about the Consent are stored in the Switch, and
 2. A Switch hosted Auth Service, where the Switch hosted auth service is considered the Authoritative source on the `Consent` object